doc97/Gwent/documentation/aiheenKuvausJaRakenne.md

 #### Features ####
 Sources:

 http://www.ign.com/wikis/the-witcher-3-wild-hunt/Gwent_Card_Game

 http://witcher.wikia.com/wiki/Gwent

 - Card types
-    - UnitType
+    - Unit card
         - Melee
         - Ranged
         - Siege
-    - Leader
+    - Special card
         - Weather
+        - Other
+    - Leader card
 - Factions
     - Northern Realms
     - Nilfgaardian Empire
     - Monsters
 - Faction ability
+- Unit card attributes
+    - Agile: Is both melee and ranged
+    - Hero: Immune against abilities and special cards
 - Unit card abilities
-    - Agile
-    - Hero
-    - Medic
-    - Morale boost
-    - Muster
-    - Spy
-    - Tight bond
+    - Medic: Choose a unit card from the discard pile and play it instantly
+    - Morale boost: Increase strength of all units in a row by one (exclude themselves)
+    - Muster: Play all cards with the same name from the deck
+    - Spy: Is played on the enemy battlefield, adds to enemy strength, but you draw 2 cards
+    - Tight bond: Doubles the strength of units in the same row with the same name
 - Game board (Combat rows)
 - Deck (minimum 22 cards, max 10 of them special)
 - Hand (starting with 10 cards)